Sompting Abbotts Preparatory School is an independent non-selective school in West Sussex.

 They are child-related subjects that are not just relevant to the school’s own parents but to all parents – in the state or independent sector.

-These were shared organically on social media: Facebook, Instagram and Twitter.
+These have been shared organically on social media: Facebook, Instagram and Twitter.
 They won strong engagement and shares from the wider public and the press.
-The school’s Facebook page now has 770 followers, up from 203, 18 months ago.
+The school’s Facebook page now has almost 800 followers, up from 203, 18 months ago.

-The website makes strong use of ‘show-don’t-tell’ video marketing to help prospective parents in their decision-making process.
+Video marketing is more important than ever today because they humanise a brand and make it relatable.
+The website makes strong use of ‘show-don’t-tell’ videos of life at the school to help prospective parents in their decision-making process.

-These videos have boosted search performance on Google and are hosted on both YouTube and a school-branded video platform that works to keep people on the website and reduce bounce rates.
+These videos have boosted search performance on Google.
+They’re hosted on both YouTube for SEO reasons and on a school-branded video platform that works to keep people on the website and reduce bounce rates.

 Visitors to the website can now view existing parents talking about their experience of the school, plus many short authentic videos of school life such as these below.